richardanaya/luckyshot/README.md

 # Luckyshot

-A CLI tool for intelligent code generation using RAG (Retrieval Augmented Generation) and file watching.
+A powerful CLI tool that enhances AI coding assistants by intelligently selecting relevant context from your codebase using RAG (Retrieval Augmented Generation).

 ## The Problem